 Ambrose wasn’t married.

-I had to wait seven years before Ambrose was declared dead but I didn’t mind — the money and the business weren’t the point.
+I had to wait seven years before Ambrose was declared dead, but I didn’t mind — the money and the business weren’t the points.